How it all began

 The early years

-When Tommy Jessop left school in 2004 he told his parents he wanted to be an actor.
-Tommy has Down’s Syndrome and finding an inclusive theatre close to his home proved to be a difficult task.
+When Tommy Jessop left school in 2004, he told his parents he wanted to be an actor.
+Tommy has Down’s syndrome, and finding an inclusive theatre group close to home proved difficult.
+With the nearest theatre company for people with a learning disability based in London, his mum, Jane, decided to create an ambitious local company where people with learning disabilities would be equally valued.

-Pilot classes were held in 2005 with over 50 people attending sessions.
-Blue Apple Theatre was later founded, as part of the local Mencap, with one part-time drama teacher supported by volunteers and held its first workshop in July 2005.
+Pilot workshops were held in 2005 and quickly attracted more than 50 people.
+Blue Apple Theatre was later founded as part of the local Mencap, with one part-time drama teacher supported by volunteers, and held its first workshop in July 2005.
+From the beginning, the company was determined to be ambitious, inclusive and high quality.

 Jane explained: “I worked in business and marketing, not theatre, but actually that was a brilliant background as I could push the doors and raise the money, bringing in the people who knew what they were doing to direct the plays, although I did also very much enjoy directing a few shows when I had the opportunity and supporting rehearsals.